iZUMi-kyouka/tp/docs/UserGuide.md

 - Recruit internationally from a large and diverse talent pool
 - Favour a quick, keyboard-driven interface for efficient management

+### A few things to take note
+- Basic familiarity with command-line (keyboard-based) operations
+- Sufficient permissions to access and modify files on the computer
+- Java 17 is installed on the computer (Don’t worry! installation instructions are provided below)

 <div style="
   background: linear-gradient(135deg, #e8f5e9, #c8e6c9);
   border-left: 6px solid #43a047;